peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Add​(EInteger bigintAugend)`<br>
  Adds this object and another object.
 * `EInteger And​(EInteger other)`<br>
- Does an AND operation between two arbitrary-precision integer values.
+ Does an AND operation between this arbitrary-precision integer and another one.
 * `int AsInt32Checked()`<br>
  Deprecated.
 Renamed to ToInt32Checked.